George A. Rodenhausen, Retired

-George Rodenhausen is a partner in the firm and concentrates his practice in land use, municipal and environmental law.
-A graduate of Yale College and Yale Law School, with an LLM from NYU Law School, he has served as an attorney for the United States Environmental Protection Agency, as vice president for environmental, health and safety affairs for a major multinational corporation, and as a land use, municipal and environmental attorney in private practice in New York and New Jersey.
+George Rodenhausen retired in December 2020 after 50 years practicing in the area of environmental law.
+He was a founding partner in the firm.
+He concentrated his practice in land use, municipal and environmental law.
+A graduate of Yale College and Yale Law School, with an LLM from NYU Law School, he served as an attorney for the United States Environmental Protection Agency, as vice president for environmental, health and safety affairs for a major multinational corporation, and as a land use, municipal and environmental attorney in private practice in New York and New Jersey.

-Mr. Rodenhausen's environmental practice has included virtually all aspects of environmental law and litigation.
-He has experience in environmental permitting, compliance, and negotiation with governmental agencies, including cleanup of oil spills, industrial sites and waste sites under New Jersey's Environmental Cleanup Responsibility Act, New York's Brownfields Program, New York's Spill Act, and the hazardous waste laws of New York and the Comprehensive Environmental Responsibility, Compensation, and Liability Act ("Superfund" or "CERCLA").
+Mr. Rodenhausen's environmental practice included virtually all aspects of environmental law and litigation, including environmental permitting, compliance, and negotiation with governmental agencies, including cleanup of oil spills, industrial sites and waste sites under New Jersey's Environmental Cleanup Responsibility Act, New York's Brownfields Program, New York's Spill Act, and the hazardous waste laws of New York and the Comprehensive Environmental Responsibility, Compensation, and Liability Act ("Superfund" or "CERCLA").

-Mr. Rodenhausen's litigation experience includes federal litigation concerning waste site cleanups and oil spills, including complex litigation involving a major New York Harbor explosion and oil spill with claims by the states of New York and New Jersey, the United States, and the City of New York.
-He and other members of the firm have litigated on numerous occasions both against and on the same side as the Department of Environmental Conservation with regard to compliance with the State Environmental Quality Review Act, designation of principal and primary aquifers, and wastewater and solid waste laws.
+Mr. Rodenhausen litigated federal cases concerning waste site cleanups and oil spills, including complex litigation involving a major New York Harbor explosion and oil spill with claims by the states of New York and New Jersey, the United States, and the City of New York.
+He litigated on numerous occasions both against and on the same side as the Department of Environmental Conservation with regard to compliance with the State Environmental Quality Review Act, designation of principal and primary aquifers, and wastewater and solid waste laws.

 In 2011, Mr. Rodenhausen successfully argued the case of Cooperstown Holstein v.
 Middletown, establishing the rule that municipalities can exercise their zoning power to ban hydrofracking for natural gas.
 In 2014, Mr. Rodenhausen was successful at the Appellate Division, Third Department, in upholding the Town of New Paltz wetlands and watercourse protection law against SEQRA and constitutional challenges.

 Mr. Rodenhausen is a writer and speaker on land use and environmental law issues.
 He has lectured for the New York Planning Federation, New York State Bar Association, Practicing Law Institute, the National Business Institute, Lorman Education Services, the New York City Bar Association, the Dutchess County Bar Association, the Chemical Manufacturers Association, the Water Environment Association, the New York State Association for Solid Waste Management, Pace Law School, the Hudson River Watershed Alliance and other organizations.
 He is a contributing author of West's Environmental Law and Regulation in New York.
-Mr. Rodenhausen is a member of the New York State Bar Association, Environmental Law Section (Co-Chair of Water Quality Committee, and Member, Executive Committee); and the Columbia and Dutchess County Bar Associations.
 In 2013 and 2014, he was selected for the Upstate New York Super Lawyers list.
 For many years he has consistently been given the top AV rating by Martindale Hubbel Lawyer Rating System.

-Mr. Rodenhausen has been active in local community affairs, serving as a member of the Board of Directors of Mid-Hudson Pattern for Progress, a member of the Greater Hudson Valley Coordinating Council, as a consulting attorney to the Hudson River Valley Greenway Council, as Chairman of the Board of Trustees of The Olana Partnership, and as a member of the Board of the Foundation for Hudson Valley Libraries.
+Mr. Rodenhausen served as a member of the Board of Directors of Mid-Hudson Pattern for Progress, a member of the Greater Hudson Valley Coordinating Council, as a consulting attorney to the Hudson River Valley Greenway Council, as Chairman of the Board of Trustees of The Olana Partnership, and as a member of the Board of the Foundation for Hudson Valley Libraries.

 New York University Law School